-1. Attending a NITARP workshop held in Washington, DC at the American Astronomical Society (AAS) meeting.
+1. Attending a NITARP workshop held in Seattle, WA at the American Astronomical Society (AAS) meeting in Jan 2011.
 The purpose of this workshop is to learn about the basics of the NASA archives to be used, including learning about infrared light, to meet your team, meet your scientist, and define the research project to be conducted.
 The reason for attending the AAS meeting (and not just returning home immediately after the workshop) is to understand how AAS meetings work and to learn about current astronomy research; the time will also be spent continuing to work with your team to define your project.
 Your project may be something that you or another teacher in your group initiates, or it may be something that your scientist mentor suggests, or some combination of the two; your team will discuss it in person.

-The AAS meeting starts the evening of Sunday January 3, 2010 and goes through Thursday January 7.
-Our NITARP workshop is currently scheduled for Sunday, January 3, but may be moved to Friday January 8, pending room and personnel availability.
+The AAS meeting starts the evening of Sunday January 9, 2011 and goes through Thursday January 13.
+Our NITARP workshop is currently scheduled for Sunday, January 9.

-On the assumption that the workshop will be Sunday, you are expected to attend the AAS from Sunday January 3 - Tuesday January 5, 2010.
-Travel would then be conducted on Saturday January 2^{nd} , returning Wednesday the 6^{th} or Thursday the 7^{th} .
-If the workshop needs to be held on Friday instead, we will notify all applicants immediately.
+On the assumption that the workshop will be Sunday, you are expected to attend the AAS from Sunday January 9 - Tuesday January 11, 2011.
+Travel would then be conducted on Saturday January 8th, returning Wednesday the 12th or Thursday the 13th.

-2. Working long distance with each other on a research program that uses data from Spitzer, IRSA, NED, and/or NStED, in conjunction with NOAO and NASA scientists, using telephone conferences (telecons) and internet-based resources such as email and a wiki (where everyone with an account on the system can edit pages, post images or proposal drafts, ask and answer questions, etc.).

-3. Meeting for 3 days in Pasadena, California at Caltech (specifically IPAC and the SSC) to work on the data and to understand the science process.
-Each team will decide when to meet (dates TBD, probably - but not necessarily - in the Summer of 2010).
+- 2. Working long distance with each other on a research program that uses data from Spitzer, IRSA, NED, and/or NStED, in conjunction with NOAO and NASA scientists, using telephone conferences (telecons) and internet-based resources such as email and a wiki (where everyone with an account on the system can edit pages, post images or proposal drafts, ask and answer questions, etc.). - 3.
+Meeting for 3 days in Pasadena, California at Caltech (specifically IPAC and the SSC) to work on the data and to understand the science process.
+Each team will decide when to meet (dates TBD, probably but not necessarily in the Summer of 2011).
 This program is primarily for teachers, but in order to support your educational efforts, you may have the opportunity to bring up to 2 students per teacher to IPAC.
-The students must be heavily involved in the project; more details will be available to the teachers in the program.

-4. Attending the AAS meeting in Seattle, WA in January 2011 to present results of your project, both from a scientific and educational perspective.
+The students must be heavily involved in the project; more details will be available to the teachers in the program. - 4.
+Attending the AAS meeting in Austin, TX in January 2012 to present results of your project, both from a scientific and educational perspective.
 Again, you may have the opportunity to bring up to 2 students per teacher to the AAS.